 In addition to the Seward free shuttle, several hotels and tour operators in town also run their own complimentary shuttles, in particular to the cruise terminal, Alaska Railroad depot, and harbor.

-For those driving themselves from Anchorage to Seward, thereβs plenty of street parking available in the downtown core and along the waterfront.Β
+If you choose to drive yourself for how to get from Anchorage to Seward, there’s plenty of street parking available in the downtown core and along the waterfront.

 And if you want to get accustomed to your rental before hitting any trails, visit the Seward Community Bike Park.

-Luggage storage is extremely common in Seward, since many visitors arrive via cruise ship or train, then take the opposite later in the day.Β
+Luggage storage is extremely common in Seward.
+This makes sense, with many visitors coming into town being cruise ship passengers or arriving via train, then doing the opposite later in the day.

-For example, some people come into Seward on a cruise ship and then head up to Anchorage later via train or bus.
-Or vice-versa, some folks travel from Anchorage to Seward without a personal vehicle and then take a cruise out of Seward.
+For example, some cruise passengers come into Seward on the boat, then head up to Anchorage later via train or bus.
+Or vice-versa, some folks figure out how to get from Anchorage to Seward without a personal vehicle and then take a cruise out of Seward.

 Anchorage to Seward Multi-Day Guided Tour

-If youβd rather leave the logistics of traveling from Anchorage to Seward to someone else (and a cruise isnβt necessarily your style), consider booking a multi-day guided tour!
+If you’d rather leave the logistics of how to get from Anchorage to Seward to someone else (and a cruise isn’t necessarily your style), consider booking a multi-day guided tour!

-The tour allows for lots of time to explore on your own, including experiences such as seeing Exit Glacier and several other glaciers, riding the Alyeska tram, going on a Kenai Fjords National Park cruise, visiting with the renowned Denali dog sled team, panning for gold, hiking or fishing, and so much more!
+The tour allows for lots of time to explore on your own, including experiences such as seeing Exit Glacier, riding the Alyeska tram, going on a Kenai Fjords National Park cruise, visiting the renowned Denali dog sled team, panning for gold, hiking or fishing, and so much more!

 Best Things to Do in Seward

 - Experience active glaciers, whales, and marine wildlife on a Kenai Fjords National Park cruise.
-We took the 6-hour (the exact tour linked!) and highly recommend it, as you go further and see more glaciers than the 4-hour tour!
+We took this exact 6-hour tour (the one linked!) and loved it, as you go further and see more glaciers than the 4-hour tour!

-- Hike to Exit Glacier, one of the most accessible in Alaska (and unfortunately, one of the most rapidly receding – truly, go experience it while you can!).
-There are numerous moderate trails to view the glacier from various distances, but for a once in a lifetime experience, book aΒ guided tour to hike ON Exit Glacier!
+- Hike to Exit Glacier, one of the most accessible in Alaska (and unfortunately, one of the most rapidly receding – go experience it while you can!).
+There are numerous trails to view the glacier, but for a once in a lifetime experience, book a guided tour to hike ON Exit Glacier!

 - Treat yourself to the Salmon Dip (trust us!) and a bowl of chowder at The Highliner

 - Take a hike.
-Check out Two Lakes Trail, Tonsina Point, or the super-challenging (and localsβ favorite!)
+Check out Two Lakes Trail, Tonsina Point, or the super-challenging (and local favorite!)
 Mount Marathon.
-For the truly adventurous, check out long-abandoned Fort McGilvray along Caines Head Trail (note that low tide is required to hike in AND out, or youβll get stranded.
-Camping or renting a Forest Service cabin is highly recommended!)
+The adventurous should head to abandoned Fort McGilvray along Caines Head Trail (note that low tide is required to hike in AND out, or you’ll get stranded.)

 - Get up close and personal with unique marine wildlife at the Alaska SeaLife Center